-4D-monitoring is a company specialized in geographic information systems (GIS), and they serve clients in the public sector such as cities, municipalities and public utility companies.
+4D-monitoring is an engineering company specialized in geographic information systems, and they serve clients in the public sector such as cities, municipalities, and public utility companies.

-I created the logo design and complete brand identity for the company 4D-monitoring.
-I also designed the company's website, documentation and vehicle graphics.
-We tried to emphasize the company's progressive direction, and hint at the importance of tablet computers in the process.
+I designed the logo and the entire brand identity for the company, along with their website, documentation, and vehicle graphics.
+We tried to emphasize the company’s progressive direction, and hint at the importance of technology in the process.

 I’m especially proud of the business card design, which is die-cut in the shape of the logo.

-Here's what the CEO Kristijan Ljutic says about their experience (emphasis mine):
+Here’s what the client says about their experience (emphasis mine):

 “We set the brand identity as a priority at the time of starting our business, because of the positive impression we’d get when a company (especially a small one) that had a professionally defined brand identity reached out to us.
 This proved that somebody cares about their business, and invested additional time in shaping their approach toward their users.

 We expected that this approach will bring recognition to our company, and we’re proud that we’ve achieved that – clients and partners tell us years later “We remembered you because of your unusual business card”, or “We saw your people doing field measurements, we recognized the car because of the decals”, all the way to the positive comments about our documentation.

 Over the years we confirmed that all our clients notice the consistency of our visual brand identity application, even those we would never expect, especially because our company is in the engineering and technical consulting niche, not sales or marketing.

 Our communication looks professional, and we don’t consider visual branding too large an investment – objectively, it’s not a big expense, and we believe it’s an essential first step for any company.”